pvt-16/SPAIC/Lesson 2/Neural Networks.md

 After creating the network, we initialize the weights and biases.

- Set biases to all zeros and sample from random normal with standard dev = 0.01

-`#weights and bias customization - doing only for hidden layer 1 here
+Set biases to all zeros and sample from random normal with standard dev = 0.01. weights and bias customization - doing only for hidden layer 1 here

-model.hidden_layer_1.bias.data.fill_(0)
+`model.hidden_layer_1.bias.data.fill_(0)
  model.hidden_layer_1.weight.data.normal_(std=0.01)
 `

 Now, just pass an image and run the network.